-We first published The Top Ten FAQs (frequently asked questions) in August of last year.
-Since that time, eight of the most common questions remain the same, with two new questions entering the top 10.
+We first published The Top Ten FAQs (frequently asked questions) in August of 2019.
+Since that time, seven of the most common questions remain the same, with three new questions entering the top 10.

 In commercial facilities, the low voltage systems are also referred to as the Division 27/28 systems as defined by the Construction Specifications Institute’s (CSI) Master Format standard.
 The specifications for building projects include Division 27 which cover Communications Systems, and Division 28 which addresses Electronic Safety and Security Systems.

 The structured cabling system is the basis for these systems throughout a building or across a campus.
 And the systems they support include Point of Sale terminals, WiFi system, security systems and audio visual systems.

 1. What exactly does NTI do?
 It is no surprise that this has always been the most asked question of NTI’s Top Ten questions.
 We are pure consultants whose sole focus is to provide the best advice, design, procurement and implementation management services for our clients For a more complete answer click on one of the following – NTI Overview, Our Process, Technologies.